hasanmd91/Cycling_in_Helsinki/README.md

 ## FAQ

-- Because of 512MB cluster space I could only upload two datasets about the journey details to the database
+- Because of limited cluster space I could only upload two datasets about the journey details to the database
+- Backend server might be really slow as I am using a shared CPU which basically a free service consider download the application and run locally